aridoza/foundational-java/oop-java/objects-and-classes-lesson/README.md

 If we don't define a constructor for a class, Java supplies one implicitly.
 We saw that in our initial implementation of the `HumanKind` class.

-> Tip: If you're not doing anything in the constructor, it's totally fine — and a good practice — to just use the default Java provides.
+> **Tip**: If you're not doing anything in the constructor, it's totally fine — and a good practice — to just use the default Java provides.

 ---